Title: Interventions for oropharyngeal dysphagia in acute and critical care: a systematic review and meta-analysis

 Quality of life post-intervention: “Subgroup analysis of intervention types found effect sizes were statistically significant for acupuncture but not for tongue-palate resistance training…A third study testing NMES reporting…swallowing therapy showed evidence of a difference.” p.7

 Ok, this one ya gotta read the fine print because the one study for NMES used the same scale as the others, but differently🧐.
-Either way, seems like when grouped together, therapy doesn’t make enough of a significant impact for quality of life, BUT when picked out, acupuncture and NMES may make some type of difference?
+Either way, seems like when lumped altogether, therapy doesn’t make enough of a significant impact for quality of life, BUT when picked out, acupuncture and NMES may make some type of difference.

-When first thinking about this, maybe it makes sense seeing how a) acupuncture is more known for a holistic side of medicine and addressing things differently, and b) maybe NMES might be used more often in head&neck cancer patients, so it might be that any improvement (even *technically*/significantly small) might be perceived as positive for this population?🤷♀️🤷♀️
+Maybe it makes sense seeing how a) acupuncture is more known for a holistic side of medicine and addressing things differently, and b) maybe NMES might be used more often in head&neck cancer patients, so it might be that any improvement (even *technically*/significantly small) might be perceived as positive for this unique population?🤷♀️

 So we now know our efforts through various interventions can reduce the possibility of pneumonia and also change the amount of pharyngeal residue, while some might have an impact on quality of life.✌️